Features

 The OpenViBE platform brings many unique features which will help you to conceive your BCI applications.

-Generic Acquisition Server with support for over 15 acquisition devices
+Generic Acquisition Server with support for many acquisition devices

 OpenViBE platform comes with a generic acquisition server.
 It acquires data from any compatible EEG device and sends it to any number of OpenViBE clients on the network.

-OpenViBE supports over 15 EEG acquisition devices.
+OpenViBE supports over 30 acquisition devices.
 The acquisition server enables you to switch EEG devices without the need to do any modification to your processing chain.

 OpenViBE is multi-platform and open source

-OpenViBE is open source software released under the Lesser GNU General Public License v2.1 (LGPL).
-You are free to modify and redistribute the code as well as use it in commercial applications.
+OpenViBE is open source software released under the GNU Affero General Public License v3.0 (AGPL-3).
+You are free to modify and redistribute the code.
 Read the license to know more details.

 Additionally, on Windows, you can download an installer package which enables you to use OpenViBE right away.

-You can check the list of compatible systems and architectures to check whether you can compile OpenViBE on your computer.
+You can check the list of compatible systems and architectures to check whether you can use OpenViBE on your computer.

 OpenViBE is written with multi-platform compatibility in mind.